natacha-beck/cbrain-wiki/setup-guide/Login-With-Globus.md

 ## Introduction

-This document explains how to configure a CBRAIN and NeuroHub portal to provide a login button that works with with the Globus Auth system.
+This document explains how to configure a CBRAIN and NeuroHub portal to provide a login button that works with the Globus Auth system.

 Any CBRAIN or NeuroHub portal deployed (not just the production